-One of the major causes of cockpit chaos, and ultimately accidents, is simply a failure of time management.
-We often create our own problems as pilots by attempting too much – to the point of system failure.
-The essence of “pilot-in-command“ is the process of continuously defining and accomplishing the most important tasks – e.g. aircraft control and immediate flight path – while shutting out other “urgent” requests of all kinds that interfere with this mission. (“Mere Urgency Effect“) The essence of command authority is “psychological triage,” filtering, defining, and accomplishing what is critical and saying “no” to the rest.
+One of the major causes of cockpit chaos, and ultimately accidents, is simply a failure of time and task management.
+We often create our own problems as pilots by attempting too much – pushing to the point of system failure.
+The essence of “pilot-in-command“ success is continuously defining and accomplishing only the most important tasks – e.g. aircraft control and immediate flight path – while shutting out other “urgent” requests of all kinds that interfere with this mission. (“Mere Urgency Effect“) The essence of command authority is “psychological triage,” filtering, defining, and accomplishing what is critical and saying “no” to the rest.
 Learning this skill in aviation starts in VFR, but is even more critical in the less flexible IFR environment.
 Savvy time management makes smooth, safer pilots and allows the mind to function in the reflective rather than reactive mode.

 The way of the Essentialist means living by design, not by default.
 Instead of making choices reactively, the Essentialist deliberately distinguishes the vital few from the trivial many, eliminates the nonessentials, and then removes obstacles so the essential things have clear, smooth passage.
 In other words, Essentialism is a disciplined, systematic approach for determining where our highest point of contribution lies, then making execution of those things almost effortless.”
 Greg McKeown “Essentialism“